Sir George Osborne (1814 ship)

 Sir George Osborne was acquired in 1814 by British owners purchasing a prize.
 They initially sailed her as a West Indiaman.
 Then in 1820 she carried immigrants to South Africa under the auspices of a settler scheme.
-She then made one voyage as a whaler in the British southern whale fishery.
+She next made one voyage as a whaler in the British southern whale fishery.
 Under new owners she then made a highly unusual voyage to the Pacific.
 Her new owners were the founders of the Pacific Pearl Fishery Company (est. 1825), and they sailed her on a voyage that was part commercial venture and part scientific exploration, complete with a resident scientist.
 After her return new owners sent her whaling to the Seychelles, where she was wrecked and abandoned in April 1829.

 Career

 Sir George Osborne entered Lloyd's Register (LR) in the 1815 volume (published in 1814), with W. Hewett, master, Broderick & Co. owner, and trade Plymouth–Bristol, changing to Bristol–Dominica.
 The trade data are consistent with Sir George Osborne being a prize brought into Plymouth and being condemned and sold there with her new owners then sailing her to Bristol.

 An advertisement in October 1814 by Robert Noyes describes her as new, and stated that she would be sailing to Madeira, Barbados, Martinique, and Dominica, with William Hewitt, commander.
 In September 1815 Edward Jones & Sons, and Redcliff Back, offered her for sale.
 In 1816 Captain Hewitt was her master and owner and under his command she made a voyage to Trinidad.